censorship-no/ceno-docs/user-manual/en/browser/settings.md

     Also, when accessing a Web site over insecure HTTP (instead of the more secure HTTPS), a censor may intercept the connection and supply the user with a bogus site, a tampering which CENO cannot detect by itself.
 In such case it may help to disable this option and thus always resort to other, safer CENO mechanisms.

-When in *private browsing* mode:

-  - The only mechanism exclusive to this mode, known as **proxy access**, allows CENO to use injectors as normal HTTP proxy servers to reach origin servers.
+  - *Via the CENO network (private)* (or **proxy access**) allows CENO to use injectors as normal HTTP proxy servers to reach origin servers.

+    This mechanism only works in private browsing mode.

     When accessing content over HTTPS, only origin servers will be able to decrypt traffic.
 When using plain HTTP, the injector may also see the unencrypted traffic (but it should still not sign or share its content with others).
 Other participants like bridges will never see the unencrypted traffic.

-When in *public browsing* mode:

-  - The first mechanism, known as **injector access**, enables CENO to strip any private information from requests and send them to an injector.
+  - *Via the CENO network (public)* (or **injector access**) enables CENO to strip any private information from requests and send them to an injector.
 The injector shall get the content from an origin server, sign it and send it back to CENO, which shall start seeding it.

     Other participants like bridges will not see the unencrypted traffic.

+    This mechanism only works in public browsing mode.

-  - The second mechanism allows CENO to try to retrieve content from the **distributed cache**, i.e. from other CENO and Ouinet clients seeding it.
+  - *Shared by other CENO users* allows CENO to try to retrieve content from the **distributed cache**, i.e. from other CENO and Ouinet clients seeding it.

+    This mechanism only works in public browsing mode.

 Disabling all the mechanisms available for either public or private browsing mode will render them useless.
 If you establish such a configuration, a warning will be shown as depicted below.